Two Rogues Make a Right

 These series have the appeal factors steamy and intricately plotted, and they have the genres "regency romances" and "historical romances"; and the subjects "sexual attraction" and "social life and customs."

-These series have the genre "lgbtqia+ fiction"; the subjects "gay men," "sexual attraction," and "men-men relations"; and include the identities "gay" and "lgbtqia+."
+These series have the appeal factors explicit sex, and they have the genre "lgbtqia+ fiction"; the subjects "gay men," "sexual attraction," and "men-men relations"; and include the identities "gay" and "lgbtqia+."

 These series have the genre "lgbtqia+ romances"; the subjects "gay men" and "men-men relations"; and include the identities "gay" and "lgbtqia+."